gruntwork-io/docs/docs/2.0/docs/pipelines/installation/viamachineusers.md

      <h3>Contents read & write access</h3>

      This is required to read and write repository contents.
-This token is used for bootstrapping repositories by all customers, and to populate delegated respoitories for Enterprise customers.
+This token is used for bootstrapping repositories by all customers, and to populate delegated repositories for Enterprise customers.

      <h3>Metadata read access</h3>